aleezazahra01/amazon_datascraper/README.md

 This project is a Tkinter-based desktop application that allows users to scrape product data from Amazon search result pages using Selenium and BeautifulSoup.
 The data is saved into a CSV or Excel file, which the user can name and download directly from the GUI.

-Features
+## Features

-GUI built with Tkinter for easy interaction.

-Scrapes product details such as:

-1. Title

-2. Price

-3. Number of items sold

-4.Ratings

-5. Product link

-6. Image link

-Supports saving data in CSV and XLSX formats ,Displays real-time scraping progress and status updates inside the GUI.
+GUI built with Tkinter for easy interaction.Using tkinter could be slow but it's the only GUI I'm familiar with.Supports saving data in CSV and XLSX formats ,Displays real-time scraping progress and status updates inside the GUI.
 ##How It Works

 In the GUI: